7 countries that allow UAE residents visas on arrival

 Keen to go for a long weekend somewhere, but hold a passport that makes it hard to just hop to a destination without pre-planning?
 Well, here are some countries you can visit.

 Armenia has a special visa-waiver programme for Indian nationals with a UAE residency visa.
 Indians normally can only enter Armenia as diplomats or with an invitation from the Ministry of Foreign Affairs, however, if they have a UAE residency visa they will get a visit visa on arrival thanks to an agreement with the UAE.
-(A short stay visa on arrival will cost around Dhs20 according to reports.)
+A short-stay visa on arrival will cost around Dhs20 according to reports.
+Do note, your passport should be valid for at least six months.

 Meanwhile, Lebanese, Jordanian and South African nationals will get a visa on arrival (as will UAE citizens).
 Some of those who won’t?
 Pakistani, Syrian, Saudi, Nepali, Sri Lankan and all other African nationalities (among others).